It is a soothing balm in our turbulent times

-Since the Prophet (peace be upon him) was divinely educated “it is the Lord of mercy who taught the Quran.
-He created man and taught him to communicate“ (Surat al-Rahman: 1-4).
-The ‘man’ here refers to the blessed Prophet (peace be upon him) therefore, for him it was a matter of lifelong teaching rather than lifelong learning, which is something we all should be engaged in for our constant improvement, for mental and spiritual development.
+Since the Prophet (peace be upon him) was divinely educated “It is Al-Rahman who taught the beloved Messenger the Majestic Quran.
+He created human beings and taught them the art of communication” (Al-Rahman: 1-4).
+For him (peace be upon him) it was a matter of lifelong teaching rather than lifelong learning, which is something we all should be engaged in for our constant improvement, for mental and spiritual development.

-He (peace be upon him) was particularly keen to teach the glorious Quran, once he (peace be upon him) had received the revelation and after memorising it himself he would summon one of the scribes to come and write it down and thus preserve it for posterity.
-He (peace be upon him) would encourage other disciples to memorise the new passage.
+He (peace be upon him) was particularly keen to teach the glorious Quran, once he (peace be upon him) had received the revelation and after memorising it himself, he would summon one of the scribes to come and write it down and thus preserve it for posterity.
+He (peace be upon him) would encourage other disciples to memorise the new passages.
 In this way many of the disciples memorised the entire Quran.
-He (peace be upon him) was passionately devoted to children learning the Quran, to promote this activity he (peace be upon him) would say, ‘the best amongst you is the one who learns and teaches Quran’ (Bukhari).
+He (peace be upon him) was passionately devoted to children learning the Quran, to promote this activity he (peace be upon him) would say, “the best amongst you is the one who learns and teaches Quran” (Bukhari).

-When delegations from the Arab tribes came to Medina in order to embrace Islam he (peace be upon him) would dispatch a learned disciple with them so he could teach them the adhan, the prayer and Quran.
+When delegations from the Arab tribes came to Medina in order to embrace Islam he (peace be upon him) would dispatch a learned disciple with them, so he could teach them the adhan, the prayer and Quran.
 He (peace be upon him) also encouraged parents to teach children, he (peace be upon him) promised them most exquisite spiritual rewards in the hereafter.
-For example, he said ‘every father who teaches his child the Quran in this world will be crowned in paradise on the day of resurrection with the crown by which the people of paradise will know him as the one who taught Quran to his children.’
+For example, he said “every father who teaches his child the Quran in this world, will be crowned in paradise on the day of resurrection with the crown by which the people of paradise will know him as the one who taught Quran to his children.”
 The reading of the glorious Quran is a learning activity that effectively enhances spirituality, a powerful means of spiritual progress.
-Ibn Abbas said the beloved messenger (peace be upon him) said, ‘a person without Quran in his heart is like a wrecked house’ (Tirmazi).
+Ibn Abbas said the beloved messenger (peace be upon him) said, “a person without Quran in his heart is like a wrecked house” (Tirmizi).

 Whole life balance

 The distinguishing characteristic of a spiritual person is a balanced lifestyle, the right amount of work and family time, a correct ratio of time spent in earning livelihood and social activities.
-The blessed messenger (peace be upon him) was in a perfect equilibrium.
+The blessed Messenger (peace be upon him) was in a perfect equilibrium.
 As we read these accounts of his time at home and with family we see that perfect balance between his role as a prophet of God, spiritual guide, a leader and a teacher.
-The prophet (peace be upon him) took great care of his family by spending time with them and doing all kinds of domestic chores: patching up his clothes, mending shoes, washing clothes, or any other housework that needed to be done, milking the goats, fetched water for ablution and the like.
+The prophet (peace be upon him) took great care of his family by spending time with them and doing all kinds of domestic chores such as: patching up his clothes, mending shoes, washing clothes, or any other housework that needed to be done, milking the goats, fetched water for ablution and the like.
 Effectively he (peace be upon him) was at the service of his family, helping them with their tasks, listening to their jokes and laughing with them.
-Any wonder why he (peace be upon him) would say, ‘the best of you are the best to their families; and I am the best to my family’ (Tirmazi).
+Any wonder why he (peace be upon him) would say, “the best of you are the best to their families and I am the best to my family” (Tirmizi).

-On one occasion he (peace be upon him) challenged his wife Aisha to race with him, he was in his fifties, and she was in her late teens, she won the race, some months later he (peace be upon him) again challenged her to a race, this time he (peace be upon him) beat her and said, it is because you have grown fat and plump so you lost the race and he began to laugh saying ‘this was pay back for last time’.
+On one occasion he (peace be upon him) challenged his wife Aisha to race with him, she won the race, some months later he (peace be upon him) again challenged her to a race, this time he (peace be upon him) beat her and said, it is because you have grown fat and plump so you lost the race and he began to laugh saying “this was payback for last time.”

-The purpose of a spiritual life is to gain a deeper understanding of God, connectedness, closeness, and contentment that leads to peace of mind.
-It is the process of renovation of the heart when a person begins to live with God.
-The various spiritual disciplines and exercises, the still life, lifelong learning and whole life of the messenger (peace be upon him) as described above are a model for us to imitate.
+The purpose of spiritual life is to gain a deeper understanding of Allah, connectedness, closeness, and contentment that leads to peace of mind.
+It is the process of renovation of the heart when a person begins to live with Allah.
+The various spiritual disciplines and exercises, the still life, lifelong learning and whole life of the messenger (peace be upon him) as described above is a model for us to imitate.

 (Taken from my book ‘Seven steps to spiritual intelligence‘ published by Kube)